Nickel Stocks

 Magna Mining

-Phase: Development Resource Country: Canada
+Domicile: 🇨🇦 Canada Segment: Sulphide Developer Phase: Development Country: 🇨🇦 Canada

 Magna Mining is a TSX-Venture-listed developer focused on building a near-term nickel-copper producer in the Sudbury Basin of Ontario.
 Its portfolio centres on the Shakespeare Nickel-Copper-PGM project (100%, Feasibility Study complete) and the Crean Hill mine (100%), a past-producing underground nickel-copper-cobalt mine acquired from Glencore in 2023.
 The Sudbury location provides direct access to Vale's Copper Cliff smelter under a tolling arrangement, significantly de-risking the processing pathway.
 Magna's strategy is to become an intermediate nickel-copper producer in a jurisdiction benefiting from renewed Western supply chain interest.